Pitmairen/tpswipe/README.md

 The file must contain the path to the /dev/input[X] device that represents the touchpad.
 Se the example config file for an example configuration.

+Your user need to have read permission to the device.
+This can be done by adding your user to the appropriate group.

 There is also a -test which can be used to test if the gestures are detected.